The scholarship opportunities listed below are open to undocumented students.

 Do you want to improve your chances of getting a scholarship?
 Use these tools and resources:

-Visit the La Luz Scholarship website to access the application and for additional information on the scholarship.
+Visit the Immigrants Rising’s List of Scholarships and Fellowships website to access the their database and for additional information.

 The DCCD Foundation offers scholarships for continuing and transferring students.
 Qualifications for scholarships vary from type of major, GPA, number of units completed, county of residence, transfer goal, etc.

 In order for students to be considered for a Foundation scholarship, he/she must complete the scholarship application and go through the eligibility and selection process.
 Scholarships are usually awarded to the student(s) who best fit the criteria as established by the donor and or organization providing the scholarship funds.

 Read more about College of the Desert's Scholarship on the Financial Aid site

 OneFuture Coachella Valley works to help all students graduate prepared for college, career, and life — expanding and enhancing the local workforce so that our youth and economy thrive.

 The Reynaldo J. Carreón M.D.
 Foundation was founded in 1991 by the late valley philanthropist and pioneer, Dr. Carreón, to provide underprivileged students of Mexican descent a chance to pursue a higher education.